Gideon1274/KANJIPRACTICE/README.md

 **Shortcuts**
 - Ctrl+Enter: triggers the vocab-panel `Enter` action (with a short delay to allow IME commits) and also preserves the quiz reset behavior.
 This is the primary shortcut for applying the range input regardless of focus.

-Note: Previous versions included a "Paste Sel" helper (keyboard fallbacks and a Paste button) to copy page selection into the range input.
-That helper was removed; only the Ctrl+Enter behavior remains.

 **Data**
 - Vocabulary lists are under `vocabfolder/Data/vocab/` (e.g. `n1.js`, `n2.js`, `n3.js`).